 To view this location in Google Chrome, click on the three dots (customise and control of Chrome browser) and Downloads.
 It will show the history of downloads from the Chrome browser.
 Clicking on the “Show Folder” will take you to the same usual folder.

-Pressing Ctrl + J keyboard shortcut will directly open the recent downloads in Google Chrome browser.
+Pressing Ctrl + J keyboard shortcut will directly open the recent downloads in the Google Chrome browser.

-As you understand that most of the popular web browsers save the content from the Internet to the same Downloads folder under each user profiles.
-So, directly accessing this folder in Windows Explorer will allow you to see all downloaded files from the Internet by any web browsers.
+As you understand that most of the popular web browsers save the content from the Internet to the same Downloads folder under each user’s profile.
+So, directly accessing this folder in Windows Explorer will allow you to see all downloaded files from the Internet by any web browser.